bytewax/bytewax/docs/articles/concepts/joins.md

 in values over time. _But this comes with a downside!_ Because we never throw away the state for a key, this state keeps growing in memory _forever_ if you keep adding keys.
 This might be the behavior you want, but realize that it does not come for free.
-A non-running streaming join is better if you know you'll only get one value for each side for each key, since it knows it can discard the state after sending the values downstream.
+A complete join is better if you know you'll only get one value for each side for each key, since it knows it can discard the state after sending the values downstream.

 ## Windowed Joins